TeRRaeB/Project_2/README.md

   * Adding an ingredient to the Blender diagram.
 When you click on the button with an ingredient, the function searches for free space in the “Blender” sections and adds there: color, name and “delete” button, and in addition to adding it to “Blender”, also taste. properties are calculated.
 The functionality works as intended.
 When all 5 sections of the Blender are full, no ingredients are added.
 The “Delete” button works correctly; If, when the Blender is full, you remove an ingredient in the middle, then when added, the nearest empty section will be filled from bottom to top.
   * The "MIX" button sums all RGB parameters (separately R, G and B) and displays the arithmetic average to obtain the color when mixed, after which all areas are painted in the resulting color.
   * The Clear button frees up all Blender partitions as intended.
 This will allow you to add new ingredients.
+  * If you add a recipe ingredient to Blender (there are cocktail recipes on the left side of the application), no matter in what order, a pop-up notification and congratulations text will appear after you press the BLEND button. (and it will be the color of a cocktail).
+And by pressing the “try again” button, the “Blender” is cleared of ingredients.

 ### Content

 * Website content was taken primarily from Wikipedia.com